aaronsb/memory-graph-interface/README.md

 - **Refresh Data**: Click the "Refresh Data" button to manually update the visualization
 - **Toggle Effects**: Use the "Toggle Bloom" button to enable/disable the bloom visual effect
 - **Select Database**: In the File menu, select "Open Database" to choose a different database file using the file browser
+- **Export Domain**:
+  - From the File menu, select "Export Domain..."
+  - Choose a domain from the dropdown list
+  - Click Export to download the domain as a JSON file
+  - Alternatively, click the 📥 icon next to any domain in the Memory Domains panel
+- **Import Domain**:
+  - From the File menu, select "Import Domain..."
+  - Choose a JSON file exported from Memory Graph
+  - Review the import preview showing nodes and edges
+  - Click Import to add the domain to your current database
+  - Existing nodes will be updated, new nodes will be created

 ## Multi-Agent Support